phoenixdataworks/azure-fabric-automation/Automated-Deployment-Guide.md

 5. Verify that the Fabric capacity resource ID is correct
 6. Review the output from the `checkRoleAssignment` script to verify role assignment status
 7. Ensure that both the Automation account and Fabric capacity exist before deployment

+### Quota-Related Issues

+If scaling operations fail with error messages about insufficient resources or capacity OR the capacity pauses during a scaling operation:

+1. **Check your Fabric capacity quota**: Your Azure subscription has limits on the number of Fabric Capacity Units (CUs) available
+   - In the Azure Portal, go to **Quotas** > **Microsoft Fabric**
+   - Compare your current usage against your limit
+   - Remember that F2 requires 2 CUs, F4 requires 4 CUs, F8 requires 8 CUs, etc.

+2. **Request a quota increase if needed**:
+   - Through the Azure Portal Quotas page
+   - By creating a support request for "Service and subscription limits (quotas)"
+   - Select "Microsoft Fabric" as the quota type

+3. **Consider temporary workarounds**:
+   - Scale to a smaller SKU that fits within your current quota
+   - Split workloads across multiple smaller capacities

+For more information, see [Microsoft Fabric capacity quotas](https://learn.microsoft.com/en-us/fabric/enterprise/fabric-quotas).

 For additional assistance, please open an issue in the GitHub repository.